 Years ago, a reader sent in her handy tip, passed along from her husband, a heating and air conditioning specialist: In the winter, make your ceiling fans spin counterclockwise.
 Or was that clockwise?
 To be honest, it totally slipped my mind as soon as I shared it with my readers.

-But I do remember the barrage of responses I received.
+But I do recall the barrage of responses I received.
 Some thanked me for printing the correct answer to the burning question, while others told me I was wrong and it should spin in the opposite direction.
 But why?!
 Who makes up these rules?
 Does anyone know for certain?

 Today, I have the answers.